The History of Tech Suits & Considerations When Buying One

 Compression

-First, Compression is a term you will see tossed around a lot in marketing for different tech suits… but why is it so important?
+First, compression is a term you will see tossed around a lot in marketing for different tech suits… but why is it so important?
 Well, compression helps activate muscles and increase blood flow circulation, which in turn means your muscles will get more oxygen, ultimately increasing endurance and strength throughout the entirety of your race.
 Your thighs are some of the biggest muscles in your body, and a suit with the right compression can mitigate the feeling of your legs dying towards the end of a race.
 So, is a higher level of compression always better?
 Not necessarily.
-For sprint events, or strokes that require limited leg movement (Freestyle, Backstroke, Butterfly), a higher level of compression may be more suited to your needs - look into brands like Mizuno and TYR when you’re selecting a suit.
-For longer distances and athletes who compete in Breastroke events, you may need freedom of movement in certain areas. arena, Speedo, TYR, and Mizuno have different suit styles that use different materials in various places, or with varying degrees of compression made to best suit each individual's key needs.
+For sprint events, or strokes that require limited leg movement (Freestyle, Backstroke, Butterfly), a higher level of compression may be more suited to your needs — look into brands like Mizuno and TYR when you're selecting a suit.
+For longer distances and athletes who compete in Breaststroke events, you may need freedom of movement in certain areas. arena, Speedo, TYR, and Mizuno have different suit styles that use different materials in various places, or with varying degrees of compression made to best suit each individual's key needs.

 Person's Age